the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 });
 ~~~~~~~

-With this client-side created promise at our hand, which usually comes from a server application where we do not know the data in advance like we do in this example, we can register a callback function as argument of the promise's `then()` method which executes whenever the data resolves successfully:
+With this client-side created promise at our hand, which usually comes from a server application where we do not know the data in advance like we do in this example, we can register a callback function as argument of the promise's `then()` method which executes whenever the data resolves successfully.
+Try it out yourself and see the result in the browser's developer tools:

 {title="index.js",lang="javascript"}
 ~~~~~~~